ybvau/bryanhj/content/posts/UAS/esri-arcgis-pro/index.md

 Say your job is to focus on elevation.
 You're likely going to want to understand the difference between DSM and DEM, which [Peter Menet of MenetAero did a phenomenal job explaining in this article](https://menetaero.com/blog/drone-data-outputs).

 Say you're working with a DSM.
 You're likely going to want to generate hillshading to accurately depict heights of hills and slopes from a top-down perspective.
+One might use this for calculating _volumetrics_ of a specific plot of land or whatnot.

 ### Additional Information
 This assignment was written following [Dr. Joseph Hupy's](https://polytechnic.purdue.edu/profile/jhupy) guidance and acts as half of a deliverable for a Cartographic Fundamentals as well as a Volumetrics assignment.